-- To communicate a positive regard for the young person in order to build and sustain a sound relationship with them.
+- Communicate a positive regard for the young person in order to build and sustain a sound relationship with them.

-- To identify the young person’s strengths and individual interests.
+- Identify the young person’s strengths and individual interests.

-- To enable and support the young people to participate in recreational and leisure activities.
+- Enable and support the young people to participate in recreational and leisure activities.

-- To promote safety and assess risks associated with the young person’s behaviours and activities in the community under the direction of the Supervising Social Worker / Deputy Area Manager.
+- Promote safety and assess risks associated with the young person’s behaviours and activities in the community under the direction of the Supervising Social Worker / Line Manager.

-- To encourage the young person’s engagement with their care plan and goals
+- Encourage the young person’s engagement with their care plan and goals

-- Contribute to the production and publication of monthly written ECM reports on each child placed.
+- Contribute to the production and publication of monthly written reports on each child placed.

 - Keep compliance with the National Minimum Standards – Fostering Regulations.

-- To support the work of other members of the TLC clinical team.
+- To support the work of other members of the social work team.